MiltonGreat/Bank-Marketing/README.md

-# Bank Marketing Campaign Analysis
+# Bank Marketing Campaign - Subscription Prediction

 ## Project Overview

 This project analyzes data from a bank marketing campaign to predict whether a client will subscribe to a term deposit.
 The dataset includes demographic, financial, and campaign-related features from over 45,000 records.
+The primary objective is to build predictive models that are sensitive to the class imbalance between subscribers and non-subscribers.

 ### Key Objectives